tinacious/SimpleDatabase/README.md

 }
 ```

-Replacae `1.0.0` with the latest version.
+Replace `1.0.0` with the latest version.

 ## Usage